johnperry-math/AoC2015/README.md

 ...and I worked that out on my own.
 My solution isn't terribly fast;
 it takes a few seconds, so I added some output to indicate its current state, but I'm happy with it.

+### ❄️ Day 25: Let It Snow

+Help Santa start up his weather machine.

+In part 1, you determine the code necessary to start the weather machine.

+Part 2 is free, as usual -- so long as you've completed the other 24 days!

+#### Unusual tools

+None in particular.

+#### Experience

+Fun and easy, if a little disappointing, in that
+I was ready to use some number theory to speed through the list of values, but there was no need!
+My number was too far from where I could use Fermat's Little Theorem, and a brute force approach terminates in less than a second, anyway.